rsrobinett/GuardianAngel/README.md

 same for .css files.
 Keep all .js and .css in sep files, one per view.
 Bootstrap is already included in the public/css folder.

+## Config Values and Global Variables

+1) config.js has config values.
+Look at example.js and example.handlebars to see
+how to use values in config.js

+2) config.js in globals section has global variables.
+They can be access just by the value directly.
+See layout for an example.

 ## Structure